 The Ross School of Business demands their MBA students to sharpen their critical thinking skills, asking them to work in an action-based curriculum - that is, a learning system where students are urged to make judgements, ask questions, and detect problems within certain business management models.
-Becoming effective leaders and managers requires the ability to identify problems and introducing new solutions.
+Becoming effective leaders and managers requires the ability to identify problems and introduce new solutions.

 - Pursuing your MBA degree in the U.S. can be a challenging experience, but can open up several opportunities for you as you seek out exciting new careers.

-- These programs can often be highly competitive, and very rigorous.
+- These study programs can often be highly competitive, and very rigorous.

 - If you do apply for an MBA, you will likely be required to take the Graduate Management Admission Test (GMAT) to accompany your application.